pranali00/Internship/Internship-Studio/README.md

 The Hotel Management System is designed to automate hotel operations.
 The application provides features such as:

-Room Booking: Allows customers to book rooms online,Maintains records of customer details ,Displays available rooms in real-time ,Generates bills for customers and accepts online payments ,For managing bookings, customers, and hotel services.
+Allows customers to book rooms online,Maintains records of customer details ,Displays available rooms in real-time ,Generates bills for customers and accepts online payments ,Admin can managing bookings, customers, and hotel services.

 ## Tech Stack